 - W. Zheng

 Every effort is made to assist students who may be experiencing difficulty in math.
 All math teachers are available for extra help.
 In addition, there is:

 - An Afterschool Numeracy Program, where students receive grade specific help from teachers in a smaller group setting to address numeracy skills necessary for success in their math courses.

-- Homework Help: A free online tutoring service available to all Grade 9 & 10 students.
+- Mathify: A free online tutoring service available to all Grade 9 & 10 students.
 Click here for more information about this service.